oppiliappan/scientifica/ligature_plugins/README.md

-# Ligatures and Unicode substitution
+# Ligature and Unicode substitution

 These features are supported *in vim only*.